-For the garden there are boules and badminton sets, and for younger children there is a climbing frame and swing in a large play area adjacent to the pool.
+For the garden there are boules and badminton sets, and for younger children there is a climbing frame with slide, swing and football goals in a large play area adjacent to the pool.

-Your private fenced terraces include a pergola, table, chairs, sun loungers and barbeque.
+Your private fenced terraces, include a pergola, table, chairs, sunloungers and barbecue and a relaxing lounge area.

 There is ample parking in front of the gite in our large courtyard.

 All ages can be catered for.
-We can provide a cot, high chair and stairgate if requested.
+We can provide a cot, highchair, baby bath and stairgate if requested.

 Out of peak season we can be flexible on arrival days and are happy to take bookings of 3+ nights.

 If you would like a massage or some reflexology we would be happy to organise a visit at the gite for you by a local fully qualified english speaking masseuse.